Are Grants Worth Applying For in 2026?

 The bottom line is that grants are out there.
 If we shift our perspective, believe in ourselves, and take action, we can make the most of the possibilities that come our way.

-With what I’ve learned over the years, I am more excited than ever about the potential of grant funding, and I regret not applying for more opportunities last year.
+With what I’ve learned over the years, I am more excited than ever about the potential of grant funding, and I regret not applying for more opportunities in the past.

-In the past, I won grants (with no prior grant writing experience) because I regularly applied for them.
+In the past, I won grants (with no prior grant-writing experience) because I regularly applied.
 I showed up and claimed the prize.

 Opportunities are abundant and can be yours with the right mindset and effort.

-Regularly check our Grants For Creators newsletter, identify exciting opportunities, get organized with our Grant Application Planner, and carve out time to work on those applications.
+Regularly check Grants For Creators, identify exciting opportunities, get organized with our Grant Application Planner, and carve out time to work on those applications.

 For more inspiring stories of creators winning grant funding they found through our newsletter, read: